larsks/blog.oddbit.com-posts/2010-01-29-linux-upnp-gateway.md

+---
+layout: post
-Title: Linux UPnP Gateway
+title: Linux UPnP Gateway
-Date: 2010-1-29
+date: 2010-1-29
-Tags: peertopeer,linux,upnp,fbpost,networking
+tags: peertopeer,linux,upnp,fbpost,networking
+---

 Like many other folks out there, I have several computers in my house connected to the outside world via a Linux box acting as a NAT gateway.
 I often want to use application such as BitTorrent and Freenet, which require that a number of ports be forwarded from my external connection to the particular computer on which I happen to be working.
 It turns out there's a protocol for this, called [UPnP][1].
 From Wikipedia: